Rhizii/fake_news_classifier/README.md

 ## 3. Dependencies and how to run the model on specific texts
 First create a folder named *data* and place it in the same directory as *fake_texts_classifier.ipynb*.
 Next download both datasets and extract them into the *data* folder (do not change the name of the folders).

 To train the model simply run all cells in the notebook.

 To test the model on any text call the *predict_text* function.
 A result closer to 1 indicates that the text is not trustworthy, whilst a result closer to 0 indicates that the text is legitimate.

-## 4. Overview of model - outline layers etc and why you used that

-## Results from model - validation , test accurancy graph outline that
+## 4. Results from model
+Overall, the validation and test loss graph show that that validation loss is consistently lower than the training loss also decreases are a similar rate over the epochs.

+Futhermore, the model attains an overall accuracy of ~96% when evaluate on the testing set.

+## 5. Conclusion
+The model has shown promising results and has accurately identified articles and messages as untrustworthy.
+However, the neural network should be trained on new and current datasets to ensure it is kept up to date.